laderast/burro/readme.md

 devtools::install_github("laderast/burro")
 ```

+## Dataset requirements

+`burro` expects a dataset as a `data.frame` or `data.table`.
+The dataset should have at least 2 numeric variables and two categorical variables.

+`burro` requires an *outcome variable*, which should be categorical/factor.
+It's on my list of things to do to make `burro` adaptive to the data passed into it, but it currently is pretty inflexible about these two things.

 ## Running `burro` on `NHANES` Data

 You can see the `burro` app for the `NHANES` data here: https://tladeras.shinyapps.io/nhanes_explore/